Wood County, Ohio: Economy

-According to the 2019 Wood County Comprehensive annual report, these were the largest employers in the county.
+According to the 2019 Wood County Comprehensive annual report, the largest employers in the county were:

 Community Resources

 The Cocoon

 The Cocoon is a protective shelter for sexual and domestic violence victims in Wood County, Ohio.
 Beyond providing housing for survivors and their families, The Cocoon provides medical counsel, legal counsel, and support in finding permanent employment and residence.
-Organizing for the shelter began in 2000 with Bowling Green State University’s Women’s Center and Transformation Project in response to a rise in domestic violence homicides in Wood County.
+Organizing for the shelter began in 2000 with Bowling Green State University's Women's Center and Transformation Project in response to a rise in domestic violence homicides in Wood County.
 The Cocoon began operation in June 2005, and by 2012 all of its services were being conducted from its undisclosed location.
 By October 2015, The Cocoon had integrated sexual violence recovery and support as part of its programs.